All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hormonal Disruption

-Very low caloric intake can disrupt thyroid function, suppress reproductive hormones, and elevate cortisol.
+Very low caloric intake can disrupt thyroid function, suppress reproductive hormones, and improve cortisol.
 For women, this can mean menstrual irregularities.
 For both men and women, it can mean poor sleep, mood disturbances, and reduced ability to build or maintain muscle.

 How to Know if You Are Eating Enough